 Quick and Basic: There are a bunch of online legal services that can help you create a basic and official Will that covers all the bases (beneficiaries, guardians, and an executor), but it's always best to do it with an attorney if possible.
 [Dig Deeper: Online Legal Services]

 More Involved: If you have complex financial arrangements, such as real estate, overseas assets, elaborate investments, or trusts, then you’re going to need some help.
 This means working with an attorney or an online service that offers advice from real lawyers.
 The best way to find an attorney isn’t much different than finding a good doctor, electrician or dog walker.
 Get recommendations from friends, family, or other attorneys.
-Once you have some options meet with the prospects and make sure you get along, approve of his or her working style and skills, and, of course, don’t forget the price tag.
+Once you have some options, meet with them and make sure you get along, approve of their working style and skills, and, of course, don’t forget the price tag.

 If You Die With A Will

 Think of your will as an eager flower that’s not allowed to bloom until a probate court gives it permission.
 But once it does it’s a thing of beauty.
 So beautiful we crafted the next section into a three act play:

 Act 1: Your executor presents the will to probate court.

 Act 2: The probate proceedings can take anywhere from 3 months to 3 years, depending on your state’s laws and the complexity of your estate.
 In short, get comfy.
 You can’t distribute property, sell assets or pay off debts until the court grants approval.